wentuoc/tp/docs/UserGuide.md

 ![byeCommandWorkingSample.png](diagrams/byeCommandWorkingSample.png)

-### Listing the Recipes Lists: `recipes`
+### Displaying the Recipes List: `recipes`

-The command prints the list of the recipes that is in the recipes list.
+This command prints the list of meals that is in the recipes list (i.e. the global list of meals).

 Syntax:
 ```